Men For Equity and Reproductive Justice

 It is time for men to get into the arena!
 Moving past guilt and shame, we invite men, regardless of race, ability, sexual orientation, class, or age to join our efforts to support womxn- and BIPOC-led reproductive health and abortion rights organizations.

 Language Disclaimer: Men for Equity and Reproductive Justice (MERJ) recognizes that people have diverse gender identities and strives to use gender inclusive language in its social media, literature and all other digital materials.
-Throughout the website, MERJ uses the word “female” and “woman/en” intending to be inclusive of non-binary, gender non-conforming and transgender people.
+Throughout the website, MERJ uses the word “female” and “woman/en/xn” intending to be inclusive of non-binary, gender non-conforming and transgender people.
 As gender language continues to evolve in our communities, MERJ will regularly reassess its language and will make adjustments immediately.

 About Us